US extradites former Colombian agriculture minister

-WASHINGTON (AP) - The U.S. government has extradited a former Colombian official to face a prison sentence in the South American nation after he was convicted of embezzlement and other charges.
+WASHINGTON (AP) - The U.S. government extradited a former Colombian official on Friday to face a prison sentence in the South American nation after he was convicted of embezzlement and other charges.

-The Justice Department said Friday that Andres Felipe Arias Leiva was returned to Colombia by the U.S. Marshals Service.
-Arias Leiva had served as Colombia’s minister of agriculture and rural development from 2005 to 2009.
+Andres Felipe Arias Leiva, who served as Colombia’s minister of agriculture and rural development from 2005 to 2009, was returned to Colombia by the U.S. Marshals Service.
+He was accused of taking money intended for small-scale farmers and channeling it to some of the country’s richest landowners.

-He is accused of diverting funds that were supposed to be used by a government program while serving in that position.
+Arias entered the U.S. in 2014, the same year he was convicted in Colombia of embezzlement and illegal government contracting.
+He was sentenced in absentia to more than 17 years in prison.

 Copyright © 2019 The Washington Times, LLC.